varun-nair2214/Project_Phase2/README.md

 9) Home: The home page is the cluster of all the aforementioned features.
 It shows the progress of the student in their academic journey.

 Team members and theri roles:
-1) Mehrin S =
+1) Mehrin S = Create Login ,SignUp and Quiz page.
-2) Nithya Ajay = Created the bookmark page, notes page
+2) Nithya Ajay = Created the bookmark page, notes page and contact page.
-3) Rudra Rajagopal = Created the homepage
+3) Rudra Rajagopal = Created the homepage,profile and progress.
 4) Varun Nair = Created the timer page, calendar and reminder page

 Technologies used: